Glaucoma in dogs

 - Glaucoma can’t be cured, but most cases can be well managed with eye drops and other medication.

 - Eventually, even with treatment, most dogs with glaucoma lose their sight, but catching it early will help them keep their vision for as long as possible.

-- Contact your vet straight immediately if your dog has symptoms of glaucoma.
+- Contact your vet immediately if your dog has symptoms of glaucoma or a painful eye.

 What is it?
 Glaucoma is high pressure inside the eye - a very painful problem that can cause blindness.